MicrosoftDocs/quantum-docs-pr/articles/libraries/numerics/index.md

 Given that so many steps are necessary to arrive at an actual implementation, it would be extremely helpful to have such functionality available from the start.
-This is why the QDK provides support for a wide range of numerics functionality.
+This is why the Quantum Development Kit provides support for a wide range of numerics functionality.

 ## Functionality